Google is trying to make planning your next trip a little less stressful.

 The first improvement allows you to resume planning where you left off.
 This means that even if you haven’t booked anything, when you search for a popular travel destination Google will show you relevant suggestions in Search.

 As you start booking parts of your holiday Google will further customise your search results.
-For example, if you’ve already booked a hotel in Rome, the next time you search for Rome Google will show you flight prices, the weather, and any events taking place.
+For example, if you’ve already booked a hotel in Rome or party bus rentals in Riverside, the next time you search for Rome Google will show you flight prices, the weather, and any events taking place.

 It also expands users ability to track flight prices during the holidays.
 The company already offers this for Thanksgiving, but will now extend this through Christmas and New Year.
 This should save you paying over the odds for a flight.